jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 ## Text alternatives

-* **Does the image serve a meaningful function in the page?**
+**When is something considered meaningful?**

+Something is considered meaningful if it adds to the user's experience.
+For example, a page may include a picture of a kitten as something cute to make me smile.
+In this instance, it would be considered decorative and not meaningful.
+A picture of a kitten on another page may be looking at the growth stages of a cat.
+In this instance the picture would be considered meaningful.

+* **Images containing meaningful information have a descriptive text alternative.**

-	The image needs a text alternative (alt text, max ~150 characters) that is an appropriate replacement for the image’s function in the page.
+	Images need text alternatives (alt text, max ~150 characters) to describe their meaning.

-* **Is the image purely decorative?**
+* **Decorative images have empty alt values.**

 	The image’s alt text should be empty, e.g. `<img alt="" src="/flower.jpg">`.

-* **Does the image contain words?**

-	Include the words in the image’s alt text.

-* **Is the image in a link?**
+* **Images containing words have alt text containing those words.**

+	Some images contain text.
+If that text is meaningful it needs to be included in the image's alt text.

-	* If the link is just an image, the alt text should describe the link’s purpose or destination.
+* **Linked images use alt text to describe the link's destination.**

-	* If the link has an image and text, and the text describes the link’s purpose or destination, the alt text should be empty, ie, `alt=“”`.
+	If the link has an image and text, and the text describes the link’s destination, the alt text should be empty, ie, `alt=“”`.

-	* If the link has an image and text, but the image has meaningful information that isn’t in the link text, include that information in the image’s alt text.
+	If the linked image has more information that isn’t included in the link text, put it in the image’s alt text.

-* **Is the image purpose sufficiently addressed by alt text?**
+* **For complex images, provide a longer text alternative.**

-	If alt text is not sufficient to describe the image, e.g. a complex image or infographic, use a longer text alternative to describe the image’s meaningful information.
+	Alt text may not be long enough to describe a complex image like an infographic or a flowchart.
+Use a longer text alternative to describe any meaningful information.

 For more detailed guidance, see [Requirements for providing text to act as an alternative for images](http://www.w3.org/TR/html51/semantics.html#alt).